Appearance

 2023.
 HD video, from 4K.
 Silent.
 49 mins 30 secs

-This work debuted in Carey Young’s solo exhibition at Modern Art Oxford, March 25 -July 2nd 2023.
+Appearance debuted in Carey Young’s solo exhibition at Modern Art Oxford, March - July 2023.
 Info and images here.
-The work was subsequently shown at Paula Cooper Gallery, New York.
+The work was subsequently shown at Paula Cooper Gallery, New York, Jan - Feb 2024.
 Info and images here.

-Watch a video clip of Young talking about Appearance here (90 secs) and here (4 mins 20 secs)
+Video clips of Young discussing the work can be viewed here (90 secs) and here (4 mins 20 secs).

-“The effect is uncanny.
-These women are accustomed to embodying legal authority and to listening and deliberating with a certain gravitas.
-Seeing them express their own forms distinct of composure—and concomitant hints of humor, playfulness, inscrutability, or imperturbability—while gazing into the camera and then gradually moving in to study the pulse behind their ears gives new dimensions to the old maxim “justice must be seen to be done” and to our understanding of female power.”
+“The effect is uncanny (…) Seeing [the judges] express their own forms distinct of composure—and concomitant hints of humour, playfulness, inscrutability, or imperturbability— (…) gives new dimensions to the old maxim “justice must be seen to be done” and to our understanding of female power.”
 Toby Kamps, The Brooklyn Rail, June 2023

 ‘Striking in its monumentality".
 Cathy Wade, Frieze, May 2023